PhuongHuynh9987/Shopaholic-Ecommerce/README.md

 #### 3. Steps:
   - Clone this repository
-  - Start Eclips
+  - Start Eclipse and create a new project environment
-  - Copy all files to the Java environment
+  - Copy all files to the environment
+  - In the MerchantServlet, adjust the file directory into your own images file directory for the uploaded photos to be written into